CableDorado2/Ikemen-Plus-Ultra/README.md

 **IKEMEN** (retroactively referred to as S-SIZE IKEMEN or Vanilla).
 Is the **First Version** of Ikemen Engine that works like a Mugen Clone using a compiled SSZ Project as interpreter, adding it suport for Lua language, SDL, OpenGL, Ogg Vorbis and other things.
 All used is opensource so **Suehiro** adapted the libraries to the project.
 This Ikemen is an expansion of his original SSZ code.

-**IKEMEN Plus** is an unofficial update (not made by Suehiro) of the Vanilla version.
-Is an expansion project using the lua language above implemented to extend the capabilities of the basics in main engine, regardless of the source code that is made the main executable.
-It is like a language above another language or a code expanding a compatible code.
+**IKEMEN Plus** is an unofficial update/expansion project worked by **K4thos** (not made by Suehiro) of the Vanilla version, using the lua language above implemented to extend the capabilities of the basics in main engine.

-**IKEMEN Plus Ultra** is an unofficial modify/update of the previous version using the same programing language (S-SIZE and Lua) with new features inspired from Ikemen Go and Commercial Fighting Games.
+**IKEMEN Plus Ultra** is an unofficial big update of the previous version made by **CD2** with support of **Strong FS** that contains new features inspired from Touhou: Gensokyo Reloaded, Ikemen Go and Commercial Fighting Games.

 **IKEMEN GO** is the official latest version of the engine.
-The original creator (SUEHIRO) abandoned Vanilla in favour of rewriting the engine in
+The original creator **Suehiro** abandoned his own source code in favour of rewriting the engine in
 Google's Go language (hence the name).
-This version is for people who want their game to follow what MUGEN does but with extra features/fixes.
+This version it is under active development by various developers and is for people who want their game to follow what MUGEN does but with extra features/fixes.
 Modifying the engine code is beyond most people due to the specific build environment and necessity to compile changes to an executable each time.

-**IKEMEN GO Plus** is to GO what IKEMEN Plus was to Vanilla, but over time GO Plus and GO merged into the same thing.
+**IKEMEN GO Plus** presented by **K4thos** was made to test some functions meanwhile the original is updated using the mentioned GO version.
+Is to GO what IKEMEN Plus was to Vanilla, but over time GO Plus and GO merged into the same thing.

 ## Default Menu Controls
 | Action | Keyboard P1 | Keyboard P2 | Gamepad |